blbadger/blbadger.github.io/input-generation.md

 To see how using cropped portions of octaves implements a positional jitter, consider two consecutive updates to an image $a$.
 The model (InceptionV3 in this case) receives inputs that are small translations of each other (along with the addition of a gradient descent step) such that the gradient $g$ of each input with respect to the output class that is being optimized does not depend on the exact position of each pixel value, only the relative (and approximate) position.

+Note that the size of the cropped portion of $a$ that is fed to the model has undetermined dimensions $h$ and $w$.
+Some model architectures require an input of a fixed size, while others are more flexible.
+Implementations of models used for experimentation on this page are generally flexible, mostly due to their convolutional and pooling layers.
+Increasing the $h$ and $w$ resolution of the portion of the image that is used as an input to the model allows for the application of gradients at smaller scales, leading to a more detailed image at the expense of some coherence between portions of the imag

 ![Inception output]({{https://blbadger.github.io}}/neural_networks/cropped_octave_explanation.png)

 Further optimizing for a coherent input with two cropped octave-based jitters over 720 iterations,